Your first week with outl

 Day 6 — Finding stuff

 Ctrl+P— quick switcher.
 Fuzzy match by title or filename.
-Typedistanddistsysjumps to the top./— workspace-wide search.
-Type a fragment of any block.
-Hits show page label + snippet; Enter jumps you to the block.
-After the popup closes,nandNwalk through the rest of the matches.:— command palette.:open Avelinoopens by title.:todayjumps to today’s journal.:theme nordswaps the theme.:qquits.
+Typedistanddistsysjumps to the top./— slash command menu.
+Notion-style filterable list of every registered command.
+Type/searchandEnterfor workspace-wide block search; after the search popup closes,nandNwalk through the rest of the matches.:— command palette (vim-style).
+Same registry as/, same aliases.:open Avelinoopens by title,:todayjumps to today’s journal,:theme nordswaps the theme,:qquits.

-Try them.
-Press ? if you forget a key — the help popup lists
+Press ? if you forget a key — the help popup lists everything.

 Day 7 — Power moves